 I also made some mistakes- but I saved them!
 This blue top was supposed to look just like the one above…but I stitched the pieces together incorrectly and the stitching was on the inside of the front.
 (Of course!)
 I trimmed it off, added ricrac, and then stitched new pieces back on and added topstitching, to not only give a cute pieced look, but to fix that silly mistake.

 This yellow top ended up being one of my favorites.
 But as I put my fronts to backs, I realized the darker yellow front was wider than the pale yellow.
 I’m not quite sure how that happened, possibly during my cutting marathon.
 The pattern piece must not have been exactly on the fold.
 I figured out how much too big it was…and stitched that with wrong sides together, then pressed it open and flat, to make a faux placket.
+Add lace or trim before you topstitch the edges down.
 If you want to add this cute look to your top, simply move your pattern piece 3/8 from the fold, and then stitch your seam at that same 3/8 inch.
+(3/4th inch for 18 inch dolls works too).
 It’s an easy way to dress up your simple top and STEP IT UP!
 (It will also make your neckline and hem a little more bulky- stitch slowly to keep your lines straight.)
+See how cute this looks on a dress HERE.

 Pretty lace is always a classic…so I used that as well.
 So What color will you make your Popsicle Top?